olin-ars/autonomous-research-sailboat/oars_ws/src/oars_pkg/README.md

 `cd` into `oars_ws` and `catkin_make`.

+`source devel/setup.bash`.
+You may have to do this in both panes/tabs.

 Assuming you're in docker, and have tmux, this is probably a relatively good way to run things:

 Create 2 tabs/panes (`tmux`, then Ctrl+b Shift+5)